 - Himalayan Salt Scrub: Salt is typically coarser than sugar and slower to dissolve, which makes this salt-based scrub recipe great for heavy-duty exfoliation.
 (If you have sensitive skin, stick to sugar scrubs.)

-- Sugar Scrub Cubes: Make this cute and compact version of sugar scrub in single-use cubes.
+- Sugar Scrub Cubes: Make this cute and compact version of a scrub in single-use cubes.
 No mess and you can even make them colored with purifying French rose clay.
 Here’s how to make them.

 How to Store